 How you can get active!

 There are many ways to get active!
-The Physical Activity Guidelines for Adults (ages 18-64) recommend the amount and kinds of activities to aim for.
+The 24 Hour Movement Guidelines for Adults (ages 18-64) recommend the amount and kinds of activities to aim for.

 For maximum health benefits, it is recommended that adults aged 18-64 should accumulate at least 150 minutes of moderate- to vigorous-intensity physical activity per week, in bouts of 10 minutes or more.
 More is even better.